-1. Program participant access to information on how to file a complaint or appeal:

-- a) All program participants receive a copy of the Grievance/Complaint Procedures for Program Participants during the mandatory annual parent orientation. - b) The policy is reviewed with the program participants in order to provide information on how to express a grievance/complaint. - c) At the time a complaint occurs, the program participant or parent or guardian, as appropriate, is provided with a copy of the agency's grievance procedure.
+- 1. Program participants have access to information on how to file a complaint or appeal: - a) All program participants receive a copy of the Grievance/Complaint Procedures for Program Participants during the mandatory annual parent orientation. - b) The policy is reviewed with program participants in order to provide information on how to express a grievance/complaint.